hrishikesh1990/freelancer_report/docs/README.md

 ---
-title: The Most Comprehensive Guide to Hire Freelance Developers
+title: The Utimate Guide to Hire Freelance Developers
 ---

 ![freelancer-guide-introduction.png](/assets/freelancer-guide-introdution.png)

-# The Most Comprehensive Guide to Hire Freelance Developers
+# The Ultimate Guide to Hire Freelance Developers

 ## Origins of freelance
 The first written reference of the word "freelance" can be traced to early 1800s in Sir Walter Scott's novel "Ivanhoe".
 A lord talks about his army of paid "free lances".
 The idea was of mercenaries who didn't have an affiliation to any nation but rather worked for an entity or a person who paid them the most.